SnehaVarshney11/ReactJS/README.md

 1. JavaScript XML is a extension to JS lang syntax.
 2. Write XML-like code for XML and Components.
 3. JSX tags have a tag name, attributes and children.
-4. We can write react code without JSX but JSX makes react code simpler and elegant.
+4. We can write react code without JSX but JSX makes react code simpler and elegant. <br>

-‼ <b>JSX Differences -</b>
+<b>JSX Differences -</b>
 1. Class - className (replaced)
 2. for - htmlFor
 3. camelcase prop naming convention :- * onclick - onClick, tabindex - tabIndex